addulaAjay/mirror-collective-app/GIT_SETUP.md

 4. **Code Review Requirements**

 ## 🆘 Troubleshooting

+### Issue: "No configured push destination"
+**This is normal!** It means you haven't connected to GitHub yet.
+**Solution:** Follow Steps 1-2 above to create and connect your GitHub repository.

 ### Issue: "Permission denied (publickey)"
 **Solution:** Set up SSH keys or use HTTPS instead